 Another way you might be able to pay college tuition in an emergency is with a loan from the cash value of your whole, variable, or universal life insurance policy.
 The benefits of taking a policy loan include being able to use the money however you want, not needing a certain income or credit score to qualify, and flexible repayment terms.
 In fact, you do not have to repay the loan at all.

 But there are consequences to borrowing against your cash value.
 Doing so increases the likelihood that the policy will lapse and may result in a tax bill if the policy ends before the death of the insured.
 Also, any outstanding loans and interest reduce cash value and the death benefit to your heirs when you die.
-So it’s important to understand the risks and possible outcomes before borrowing against your cash value.
-A financial professional can help you understand the implications of a policy loan. ( Learn more: Life insurance: Treat cash value with care)
+So, it’s important to understand the risks and possible outcomes before borrowing against your cash value.
+A financial professional can help you understand the implications of a policy loan.
+(Learn more: Life insurance: Treat cash value with care)

 Tapping your home equity through a home equity loan or line of credit may be an option.
 You’ll need good to excellent credit and proof of income, in addition to sufficient equity.
 If one parent has been laid off but the other is still working, home equity borrowing could be an option.
+However, using the family home as collateral to pay for educational expenses could turn out to be a bad move if your financial situation gets worse.

 Private student loans